 If you are looking for a list of the best children’s books about winter, then you found the right place!
 These winter read alouds for kids will be a big hit in your elementary classroom this year.
 They all feature snowy settings with interesting storylines and relatable characters.
-Some are classic winter books for kids like Owl Moon and The Mitten, but you might find a couple that are new to you.
+Some are classic winter books for kids like Owl Moon, but you might find a couple that are new to you.
 Check out the full list of children’s books about winter below to find the best winter picture books!

 This post highlights the following books:

 Below are 4 quality children’s books about winter.
 Your students are going to love these winter picture books!
 They truly are the best winter books for kids!

 Owl Moon by Jane Yolen

 Owl Moon by Jane Yolen tells the story of a young girl who goes owling with her father one night.
 The girl has been looking forward to this for a long time.
 As they walk through the cold, dark night, she knows that she must be quiet.
 The two make their ways through the woods, keeping their eyes open for owls in the night sky.
 Her father makes owl calls every so often as they walk along.